 - Use accurate adjectives, locations, and action-oriented verbs.
 Ex: Bearded Hikers of NYC or Seattle Boat Lovers

 - Use words that reflect who you are or who you want to be. e.g. Girls Who Code

 - Keep it short — what if your new community wants team shirts someday?

-- Avoid using your own name — your Meetup is for your community, not just you.
+- Avoid using your own name — your group is for your community, not just you.

 - Spelling counts — check for typos.
 Unsure?
 Download Grammarly.

 Be clear and authentic — this builds trust with your future members.